 Professional Supervision in the Field

-Disciplines This unit is cross-listed with the disciplines of Spirituality (DS) and Pastoral Theology and Ministry Studies (DP).
+DISCIPLINES This unit is cross-listed in the disciplines of Spirituality (DS) and Pastoral Theology and Ministry Studies (DP).

 This unit aims to assist already-practicing supervisors from a range of multidisciplinary fields including: spiritual direction, ministry (religious and lay), counselling, psychotherapy, allied health and leadership.